HabanaAI/vllm-fork/README_GAUDI.md

 ### Exponential Strategy

-Exponantial strategy is default warm-up mechanism.
+Exponential strategy is the default warm-up mechanism.
 It is based on 4 parameters:
 - `min`: the smallest value
 - `step`: the rounding value for bucket boundaries
 - `max`: the largest value